Magento2: Basic Frontend Module

 - The class name starts with MichalMachovic\Helloworld since we configured

-front name. - Then we append Controller, because we’re defining a controller (
+MichalMachovic_Helloworldto claim thehelloworldfront name. - Then we append Controller, because we’re defining a controller (

-) - Then Magento appends the second URL segment (
+MichalMachovic\HelloWorld\Controller) - Then Magento appends the second URL segment (

-) with an upper casing (MichalMachovic\HelloWorld\Controller\Index) - Then Magento appends the third URL segment (
+index) with an upper casing (MichalMachovic\HelloWorld\Controller\Index) - Then Magento appends the third URL segment (

-) with an upper casing (MichalMachovic\HelloWorld\Controller\Index\Index)
+index) with an upper casing (MichalMachovic\HelloWorld\Controller\Index\Index)

 That gives us a final controller name of ichalMachovic\Helloworld\Controller\Index\Index.php.
-Each frontend controller extendsMagento\Framework\App\Action\Action
+Each frontend controller extendsMagento\Framework\App\Action\Action.

 <?php